cryptape/teth/README.md

 Done.
 ```
-Build all contracts if no contract provided.
+Build all contracts if no contract name provided.

 ## Start geth server
 ```shell